Sheila Heen

 Topics

-What Sheila Heen Talks About:
+What Sheila Sheen Talks About:

-Thanks for the Feedback (Even When It’s Off Base, Unfair, Poorly Delivered, and Frankly, You’re Not in the Mood)
+Thanks for the Feedback (Even When It’s Off-Base, Unfair, Poorly Delivered, and Frankly, You’re Not in the Mood)

 High performance, collaboration and innovation rely on honest, continuous feedback.
 Yet every organization and every leader on earth struggles with performance feedback in one way or another.
-Honest feedback isn’t given, or if it is it is met with defensiveness or demotivation.
-The usual solution – teaching managers how to give feedback more effectively – has failed to solve the problem.
-Sheila turns conventional wisdom on its head and demonstrates why the smart money is on teaching leaders how to receive feedback well themselves and becoming role models for what they value and expect from those around them.
-Sheila’s warmth and authenticity helps even seasoned executives recognize our own (normal, human) triggered reactions to feedback — “that’s just wrong|” “who asked you?”
-“I’m not the real problem here” — and she offers practical advice for turning even unskilled, crazy-making feedback into genuine learning.
-And once you get leaders motivated and eager to learn — willing to engage with others to see their blind spots and look at their own areas for growth — you get a modeling effect that quickly catches fire.
+Honest feedback isn’t given, or if it is, it is met with defensiveness or demotivation.
+The usual solution—teaching managers how to give feedback more effectively—has failed to solve the problem.
+Sheila Heen turns conventional wisdom on its head and demonstrates why the smart money is on teaching leaders how to receive feedback well themselves and becoming role models for what they value and expect from those around them.
+Sheila’s warmth and authenticity helps even seasoned executives recognize their own (normal, human) triggered reactions to feedback: “that’s just wrong,” “who asked you?” or “I’m not the real problem here.”
+She offers practical advice for turning even unskilled, crazy-making feedback into genuine learning.
+And once you get leaders motivated and eager to learn—willing to engage with others to see their blind spots and look at their own areas for growth—you get a modeling effect that quickly catches fire.

 Difficult Conversations: How to Discuss What Matters Most

-Based on twenty years of work at the Harvard Negotiation Project, this session provides a framework for understanding why some of our most important conversations are so hard, examines the common mistakes we all make, and offers a step-by-step method for handling them with less anxiety and better results.
+Based on 20 years of work at the Harvard Negotiation Project, this session provides a framework for understanding why some of our most important conversations are so hard, examines the common mistakes we all make, and offers a step-by-step method for handling them with less anxiety and better results.
 Tailored to the day-to-day challenges leaders face, this session offers insight and strategies for looking beneath the surface to understand disagreement, increase accountability, and manage your own reactions when under stress.

 Speaking Up

 Speaking up clearly and effectively is a critical skill for leaders and team members alike.
-When people can’t speak up to raise a concern or disagree with the decision in the meeting itself, you have to attend the meeting-after-the-meeting to find out whether you have actual alignment, or covert opposition.
-These all-too-common dynamics can compromise safety, divide teams, waste time and energy, result in poor decision-making, or in decisions not being made at all.
+When people can’t speak up to raise a concern or disagree with the decision in the meeting itself, you have to attend the meeting after the meeting to find out whether you have actual alignment or covert opposition.
+These all-too-common dynamics can compromise safety, divide teams, waste time and energy, result in poor decision-making or in decisions not being made at all.

 Recent Publications